Ted Blunt: Personal life

-Over the years, Blunt has supported WSSU with his time and also contributions.
+Over the years, Blunt supported WSSU with his time and also contributions.
 Consistent with his focus on education and giving back, in 2010, Blunt fully repaid his alma mater for his four-year scholarship.
 He presented WSSU a lump-sum check in the amount of $6,400.
 His daughter, Lisa Blunt Rochester, was elected to the United States House of Representatives in 2016.

-In 2011, celebrating 50 years of marriage, Ted and his high school sweetheart, Alice LaTrelle (Jackson) renewed their wedding vows in the presence of their children and grandchildren.
+In 2011, celebrating 50 years of marriage, Blunt and his high-school sweetheart, Alice LaTrelle (Jackson) renewed their wedding vows in the presence of their children and grandchildren.

+Blunt died on January 11, 2024, at the age of 80.